mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 }
 ```

 Now things get interesting.
 Let's create our first Viper Activity!
-Right-click the app package and select `New -> Moviper -> RxActivity`.
+Right-click the app package and select `New -> Moviper -> RxActivity` to start the generator.

-{% include clickable_figure image_path="/assets/images/chosingViperRxActivity.png" alt="this is a placeholder image" caption="This is where lies RxActivity generator." %}
+{% include clickable_figure image_path="/assets/images/chosingViperRxActivity.png" alt="Location of RxActivity generator screenshot" caption="This is where lies RxActivity generator." %}

-**Pro tip:** you can even assign a shortcut to creating any of the Moviper modules using `Manage shortcuts` menu (easy to find using our standard `cmd/ctrl + shift + A` magic) and searching for "moviper" actions and right clicking them to add a shortcut.
+**Pro tip:** you can even assign a shortcut to creating any of the Moviper modules using `Manage shortcuts` menu (easy to find using our standard `cmd/ctrl + shift + A` magic), searching for "moviper" actions and right clicking them to add a shortcut.
 That will be even more smooth using the great [Key Promoter](https://plugins.jetbrains.com/plugin/4455-key-promoter) plugin, it will suggest you assigning a shortcut to the most used actions, you should definitely check it out!
 {: .notice--info}

-{% include clickable_figure image_path="/assets/images/assignMoviperShortcuts.png" alt="this is a placeholder image" caption="Assigning shortcuts for Moviper actions will definitely come in handy." %}
+{% include clickable_figure image_path="/assets/images/assignMoviperShortcuts.png" alt="Assigning shortcuts to Moviper actions screenshot" caption="Assigning shortcuts for Moviper actions will definitely come in handy." %}

-Fill up the form like I did on the screenshot below: name it `LoginActivity`, mark it as a `Launcher Activity` and select a `Passive Autoinject` type.
+Fill up the form like I did on the screenshot below: name the screen `LoginActivity`, mark it as a `Launcher Activity` and select a `Passive Autoinject` type.
 There are some more options there and I hope that they're pretty self explaining.
 If I'm wrong - just trust me for now - I'll cover them later anyway.

-{% include clickable_figure image_path="/assets/images/ViperActivityCreation.png" alt="this is a placeholder image" caption="That's how I have created the LoginActivity." %}
+{% include clickable_figure image_path="/assets/images/ViperActivityCreation.png" alt="Filled up RxActivity generator screenshot" caption="That's how I have created the LoginActivity." %}

 After confirming our choice we land in the `Contract` interface.
 At your left hand side, on the project overview, you can see the rest of the classes generated by plugin in `*.viper.login` package.
 Viper is a general package for viper modules, and login was inferred from the name we gave the generated Activity.

 But hold on - I told you that we will make a Kotlin app, and these files feel somehow suspicious.
 Yep, MoviperTemplateGenerator creates only Java file sets and for now there is no plan to migrate it to Kotlin.
 This way we can use it in for generating Java code, and for Kotlin apps we can convert it to Kotlin very easy, so let's do it right now using magic `alt + cmd/ctrl + shift + K` shortcut at whole `login` package.

+If you're not comfortable with Kotlin I recommend you to follow [the official tutorial](https://kotlinlang.org/docs/tutorials/kotlin-android.html), it's not a big deal, I guarantee you that you will catch it in a few hours ;)

+Let's go back to our app.
 For now we have a set of 5 Kotlin files:

 - `LoginActivity` class (the view)
 - `LoginContract` interface